jaspector

 building permit required for construction and related regulated work

+Not all construction work requires a permit in Williamson, IA.
 The following work is generally exempt: Thin data; no published exempt-work list found on the ordinance pages reviewed.
+When in doubt, confirm with the local building department before starting work.